gatsbyjs/gatsby/docs/docs/porting-create-react-app-to-gatsby.md

 Create React App is an officially supported [CLI](/docs/glossary/#cli) tool from Facebook to set up React apps, without having to deal with complicated configurations.
 It provides a default setup for tools like webpack and Babel that are useful in a modern development pipeline.

 Gatsby is similar in that it can also help you set up an application and removes much of the configuration headache.
-However, Gatsby offers some additional advantages like performance optimizations by statically rendering,and a thriving ecosystem of plugins.
+However, Gatsby offers some additional advantages like performance optimizations with static rendering and a thriving ecosystem of plugins.
 Gatsby and Create React App even share nearly identical webpack and Babel configurations which makes porting less cumbersome.
 React's own [docs](https://reactjs.org/) run on Gatsby, and React even [recommends Gatsby](https://github.com/facebook/create-react-app#popular-alternatives) to users of Create React App!

 ---